moiguitarrock/ec-training-guide/README.md

 # EC training guide

-Hi guys, this is a learning path designed for Condor labs developers but focus in the necessities of the Evercheck product.
-Here you will find material to increase the skills related to three principal branches: Javascript, HTML, and CSS.
+Hi guys, this is a learning path designed for Condor labs developers but focus on the necessities of the Evercheck product.
+Here you will find material to increase the skills related to the principal branches: Javascript, HTML, and CSS Network basic concepts.

-I'll split this process in three levels (basic, intermediate, ninja) to organize a little

 ## Level 1 (Understanding the Basics)